jayachandradora/management/strong managerial skills.md

 # Strong managerial skills - including team leadership, project planning, stakeholder management, strategic planning, and conflict resolution.

-# Managerial Skills and Project Management Interview Questions

 ## Team Leadership:

-### 1. Describe a challenging situation where you had to lead a team through a complex project.
+  *  1. Describe a challenging situation where you had to lead a team through a complex project.
 How did you motivate your team members?

-### 2. What strategies do you employ to ensure effective communication and collaboration within your team?
+  *  2. What strategies do you employ to ensure effective communication and collaboration within your team?

-### 3. How do you handle underperforming team members while maintaining morale and productivity?
+  *  3. How do you handle underperforming team members while maintaining morale and productivity?

 ## Project Planning:

-### 1. How do you approach project planning from initiation to completion?
+  *  1. How do you approach project planning from initiation to completion?
 Can you walk us through your process?

-### 2. What tools or methodologies do you utilize for project planning and tracking progress?
+  *  2. What tools or methodologies do you utilize for project planning and tracking progress?

-### 3. How do you prioritize tasks and allocate resources to ensure project deadlines are met?
+  *  3. How do you prioritize tasks and allocate resources to ensure project deadlines are met?

 ## Stakeholder Management: